Advertisement

 Japandi style timber coffee table

-Round coffee table, Freedom
+Round coffee table

 Light timber, a minimal profile and softly cuved legs make this round coffee table a perfect fit in a Japandi living room.